-How to clone SATA to SSD along with Windows 10/8/7
+Step by step guide: clone SATA HDD to SSD in Windows 10/8/7

 1. Download and run free AOMEI Backupper Standard on your computer.

-2. At the Home screen, click the “Clone” button and then select “Disk Clone” to clone SATA to SSD.
-If you only need to transfer OS instead of the whole hard drive, you can choose “System Clone”, which is supported by AOMEI Backupper Professional.
+2. At the Home screen, click the “Clone” button and then select “Disk Clone” to clone SATA HDD to SSD.

-3. Click on the SATA disk to specify it as the source disk and in the next screen, specify SSD as destination disk by clicking on it, and then click “Next”.
+3. Click on the SATA disk to specify as source disk and in the next screen, specify SSD as destination disk by clicking on it, and then click “Next”.

 4. At the Operation Summary screen, check the option “SSD Alignment” since the destination disk is an SSD.
 Then click “Start Clone” to run the disk clone.